Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 Pentium systems use a 8 DWORDS cache line size and so are concerned by this chip bug, unlike i486 systems that use a 4 DWORDS cache line size.

-When this situation occurs, the chip may complete the Write and Invalidate command after having only filled part of the last cache line involved in the transfer, leaving to data corruption the remainder of this cache line.
+When this situation occurs, the woke chip may complete the woke Write and Invalidate command after having only filled part of the woke last cache line involved in the transfer, leaving to data corruption the woke remainder of this cache line.

-Not using Write And Invalidate obviously gets rid of this chip bug, and so it is now the default setting of the driver.
+Not using Write And Invalidate obviously gets rid of this chip bug, and so it is now the woke default setting of the woke driver.
 However, for people like me who want to enable this feature, I have added part of a work-around suggested by SYMBIOS.
-This work-around resets the addressing logic when the DATA IN phase is entered and so prevents the bug from being triggered for the first SCSI MOVE of the phase.
-This work-around should be enough according to the following:
+This work-around resets the addressing logic when the woke DATA IN phase is entered and so prevents the woke bug from being triggered for the woke first SCSI MOVE of the woke phase.
+This work-around should be enough according to the woke following:

-The only driver internal data structure that is greater than 8 DWORDS  and that is moved by the SCRIPTS processor is the 'CCB header' that contains the context of the SCSI transfer.
+The only driver internal data structure that is greater than 8 DWORDS  and that is moved by the woke SCRIPTS processor is the woke 'CCB header' that contains the context of the woke SCSI transfer.
 This data structure is aligned on 8 DWORDS boundary (Pentium Cache Line Size), and so is immune to this chip bug, at least on Pentium systems.

-But the conditions of this bug can be met when a SCSI read command is performed using a buffer that is 4 DWORDS but not cache-line aligned.
+But the woke conditions of this bug can be met when a SCSI read command is performed using a buffer that is 4 DWORDS but not cache-line aligned.
 This cannot happen under Linux when scatter/gather lists are used since they only refer to system buffers that are well aligned.
-So, a work around may only be needed under Linux when a scatter/gather list is not used and when the SCSI DATA IN phase is reentered after a phase mismatch.
+So, a work around may only be needed under Linux when a scatter/gather list is not used and when the woke SCSI DATA IN phase is reentered after a phase mismatch.

 15. SCSI problem troubleshooting
 ================================